Axiom's Workplace Wellness Program: From Little Things, Big Things Grow

 Ongoing Commitment to Mental Health

-“We’ve still got a way to go,” she acknowledges.
+“We’ve still got a way to go,” the team acknowledges.
 “You can’t become complacent around mental health and wellness, it’s just great to see what we are doing is having an impact already.

 "There are changes just in the way people are thinking and talking about mental health and wellbeing now.”